rpmoore/language_ideas/README.md

 * Provide helper parsing libraries that encourage safety and performance
 * Want to provide as close to C performance as possible for TLS
 * Built in reference counting for heap allocated memory (not sure that I want to have to implement garbage collection)
-* Escape analisys similar to GO for memory allocations
+* Escape analysis similar to GO for memory allocations, i.e. does a memory structure need reference counting or not?
+Go uses this to figure out if something should be heap allocated or stack allocated.
 * Strongly typed
 * Generics
 * val and var syntax for variable declarations